-Disability Waiver of premium rider – the premium is waived for a disability of six months or more.
+Disability Waiver of premium rider is waived for a disability of six months or more.

 We miss Snoopy…we bet you do too!

 Metlife made a financial decision to give Snoopy a swift boot kick out the door.
-We’ll help you understand if you should be giving any of your money to Metlife as you consider all of your whole life options.
+We’ll help you understand if you should give your money to Metlife as you consider all your life options.

 Transamerica began its operation in 1904, and today it has grown into an insurance powerhouse.
-Transamerica’s financial strength is A+ “superior” according to A.M.
-Best.
-Its ratings are A1 from Moody, AA- from Fitch, and AA- from Standard & Poor.
+According to A.M.
+Best, Transamerica’s financial strength is A = “excellent.”
+Its ratings are A1 from Moody, A+ from Fitch, and A+ from Standard & Poor.

 Transamerica guaranteed whole life insurance death benefit is available for face amounts ranging from $50,000 to $3,000,000.
-They offer guaranteed premiums and guaranteed death benefit for a lifetime as long as premiums are paid.
+They offer guaranteed premiums and death benefits for a lifetime as long as premiums are paid.
 The policy also provides tax-deferred cash value accumulation that you can borrow against.

-It is considered to be excellent life insurance for seniors due to competitive pricing for the elderly.
+It is considered excellent life insurance for seniors due to competitive pricing for the elderly.
 Whole life insurance is available for all ages up to 80.
-Group whole life insurance is also available through employers as a voluntary benefit in amounts up to $25,000.
+Group whole life insurance is also available through employers as a voluntary benefit of up to $25,000.

-Transamerica can be difficult with underwriting at times, so just know that you have other whole life policy options.
+Transamerica can sometimes be difficult with underwriting, so just know that you have other whole-life policy options.

 Mutual of Omaha (United of Omaha Life Insurance Company)

 Mutual of Omaha has been in selling life insurance since 1909.
 It has earned an A+ rating from A.M.
 Best due to its financial strength and claims-paying history.
-J.D Power also gives above-average ratings for overall satisfaction in terms of customer satisfaction and price and billings and payments.
+J.D Power also gives above-average ratings for overall satisfaction in terms of customer satisfaction, price, billings, and payments.

-Mutual of Omaha provides a wide variety of products including term life, whole life, universal life, and accidental death.
+Mutual of Omaha provides various products, including term life, whole life, universal life, and accidental death.